paulmarcelinbejan/ValidaThor/README.md

 	.build();
 ```

-Let me give you an example of why is useful the config useCompatibleValidathorIfSpecificNotPresent
+Let me provide an example of why 'useCompatibleValidathorIfSpecificNotPresent' is useful.
-Let's say you have a field of type ArrayList, and you haven't registered a ValidathorParameterizedType for that type, but you have registered a ValidathorParameterizedType for a compatible class, like Collection, if useCompatibleValidathorIfSpecificNotPresent is set to true, the CollectionValidathor can be used to validate the ArrayList
+Suppose you have a field of type 'ArrayList', and you haven't registered a 'ValidathorParameterizedType' for that type.
+However, you have registered a 'ValidathorParameterizedType' for a compatible class/interface, like 'Collection'.
+If 'useCompatibleValidathorIfSpecificNotPresent' is set to true, the 'CollectionValidathor' can be used to validate the 'ArrayList'.

-Is is also possible to configure the two SkipProcessor:
+It's also possible to configure two 'SkipProcessor' instances:

 1. SkipBeforeValidationProcessor.
 2. SkipAfterValidationProcessor.

-They both have as fields two sets, a set of classes, and a set of String (package name).
-Before validating an object, if the type of this object is present in the set of classes of SkipBeforeValidationProcessor, or the Class is in a package that starts with one of the value of the set of string, then it will be skipped, and no validation will be executed on this object.
-While if the type of object is present in the set of classes of SkipAfterValidationProcessor, or the Class is in a package that starts with one of the value of the set of string, then it will be validated, but it will not lookup internally to validate the fields.
+Both have two sets as fields: a set of classes and a set of strings (package names).
+Before validating an object, if the type of this object is present in the set of classes of 'SkipBeforeValidationProcessor', or the class is in a package that starts with one of the values in the set of strings, then it will be skipped, and no validation will be executed on this object.
+However, if the type of object is present in the set of classes of 'SkipAfterValidationProcessor', or the class is in a package that starts with one of the values in the set of strings, then it will be validated, but it will not look up internally to validate the fields.

-This is the reason why the SkipAfterValidationProcessor contains by default the "java" package.
+This is the reason why 'SkipAfterValidationProcessor' contains, by default, the "java" package.

 ### How to start the validation ?

-You need to choose between BFS and DFS algorithm, then create an instance accordingly,
-Constructors parameters are, the validathorRegistry, and a boolean indicating if you want to collect all the errors, or you want to trigger the exception as soon as one happende.
+You need to choose between BFS and DFS algorithms, then create an instance accordingly.
+The constructor parameters are the validathorRegistry and a boolean indicating if you want to collect all the errors, or if you want to trigger the exception as soon as one occurs.

 BFS:
 ```java